newrelic/entity-definitions/README.md

 #### Synthesis

-The definition file may contain a synthesis section which is optional *only* if you can ensure that the telemetry is being stamped with the entity GUID and tags based on rules defined internally at NewRelic.
+The `synthesis` section of a definition file contains information about the telemetry attributes needed to uniquely identify an entity and synthezise its tags.
+Some entities, such as those under the `INFRA` domain, don't have this section since they follow rules defined internally at NewRelic for historical reasons.

-If the telemetry you want to synthesize entities from always has the same attributes you can define a synthesis section with the following format:
+If your telemetry has a single set of consistent attributes that can uniquely identify an entity, you can use this synthesis section format:

 <details>
   <summary>Example of `synthesis` section with simple format</summary>

   ```
   synthesis:
+    # [mandatory] The name of a telemetry attribute that will be used as the id of the entity, so it needs to be unique within an account.
+It can be the same field used for the name or not.
+    identifier: attributeNameA
     # [mandatory] The name of a telemetry attribute that will be used as the name of the entity (i.e. k8s.cluster.name).
     name: attributeNameA
-    # [mandatory] The name of a telemetry attribute that will be used as the id of the entity, so it needs to be unique.
-It can be the same field used for the name or not.
-    identifier: attributeNameA
     # [mandatory] Condition that must be met for this entity to be synthesized.
+Only one can be provided.
     conditions:
       # The attribute’s value must match the provided value
       - attribute: attributeName
         value: value
-    # Set to true if the identifier is expected to be longer than our maximum allowed characters, defaults to false
+    # When the value of the identifier attribute is expected to be longer than our maximum allowed characters, you should set this to true.
+Defaults to false.
     encodeIdentifierInGUID: false
-    # Tags associated with the entity that can be extracted from the telemetry attributes.
+    # Telemetry attributes that should be extracted into entity tags.
     tags:
       attributeNameB:
       attributeNameC:
   ```
 </details>

 If your telemetry has different sources which don't send the same attributes, you might need to define a specific set of rules for each one of them.
 In this case you cannot use the simplified synthesis format, instead, you must provide each set of rules inside a `rules` section: